The ne plus ultra of the heist genre.

 Spoiler alert: severe—and "high" for The Anderson Tapes

 In 2012, Spike Lee gave Quentin Tarantino a verbal slap.
-Never a tremendous fan of Mr. "Dead Nigger Storage," for the very obvious reasons inherent in that quote, Lee panned Django Unchained without even seeing it.
+Never a tremendous fan of Tarantino, for perhaps obvious reasons, Lee panned Django Unchained without even seeing it.
 His exact words are too sharp to merely paraphrase.
 As the man tweeted:

 "American Slavery Was Not A Sergio Leone Spaghetti Western.It Was A Holocaust.My Ancestors Are Slaves.
 Stolen From Africa.
 I Will Honor Them."Lee, of course, is entitled to his conscience.
 But if he could have chosen any poorer words to express himself short of calling Tarantino a honky, it's difficult to imagine what they might have been.
 By invoking the Holocaust, he inevitably and immediately cast our minds back to 2006.
 And, at that point, the joke basically wrote itself.